tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_1.md

 *

 They say the killer always returns to the scene of the crime.
 I'm afraid the killer will come back here for my new vessel now I'm finally telling my story.
+I'm afraid I'll be silenced before I can finish.
 But keeping control is exhausting, I must take a respite.
 More soon.

 [[Part 2]](https://www.reddit.com/r/nosleep/comments/x1g44c/no_one_knows_what_really_happened_up_whistler/?)